-For biomass production (i.e. gene expression analysis), cut a 5 cm long hairy root and propagate it in a 150 mL Erlenmeyer flask with 20 mL of Gamborg B5 liquid medium supplemented with 2% sucrose and cefotaxime sodium (500 µg/mL).
+For biomass production (i.e. gene expression analysis), cut a 5 cm long hairy root and propagate it in a 150 mL Erlenmeyer flask with 20 mL of Gamborg B5 liquid medium supplemented with 2% sucrose and cefotaxime sodium [500 µg/mL].
 Grow it for 6 weeks in the dark at 20 °C and 60 rpm.

 [Place Figure 1 here]

-Plant transformation using A. tumefaciens (Figure 2)’s
+Plant transformation using A. tumefaciens (Figure 2)

-Note: The MG medium is MS medium supplemented with 1.6% glucose and solidified with 0.6% of plant agar (Duchefa).
-2MS medium is MS medium supplemented with 2% sucrose and, when solidified, with 0.23% of Gelrite (Duchefa), as stated before.
-Try to use fresh plates with media containing phytohormones; alternatively, you can keep them with the lid side up at 4 °C, tightly closed with a film or a bag for a maximum of 10 days.

-Grow transformed A. tumefaciens GV2260 strain overnight in 10 mL of YEB medium supplemented with rifampicin [50 µg/mL] (genomic resistance), carbenicillin [50 µg/mL] (helper plasmid selection), streptomycin [150 µg/mL] and spectinomycin [50 µg/mL]) (PromFHT::GUS binary plasmid selection) into a 50 mL Falcon tube at 28 °C with shaking at 200 rpm overnight.

-Measure the optical density, which must be lower than 0.6-1 UA.
-If higher, make a subculture lowering it to 0.3 UA with new media and wait until the culture reaches 0.6-1 UA.

-Take 1 mL of culture and centrifuge for 10 min at 3,000 x g in a bench top centrifuge at room temperature, remove the supernatant by pipetting, and re-suspend cells in fresh YEB medium without antibiotics.
-Repeat this step again to be sure to completely remove the antibiotics from the medium.
-In the last step, add the appropriate YEB volume to obtain a final optical density of 0.8 UA.
-Note: Keep cells on ice and infect the potato explants immediately.
+Note: This procedure allows the obtaining of transformed plants.
+To evaluate the transgene’s effect, a negative control is needed.
+One option is to follow the procedure using an A. tumefaciens transformed with the empty vector.
+Alternatively, wild type plants can be used.

-In sterile conditions, cut one leaf from the 3-4-week old potato plants (Figure 2A), place it in a petri dish and using a scalpel, cut and exclude the petiole and make transverse sections (1-3 depending on the leaf size) in the centre of the leaf and extend it to the edges avoiding cutting them off (Figure 2B).
-Caution: From the cuttings to the leaf, transfer to 2 MS medium, proceeding immediately to avoid wound healing that may prevent the A. tumefaciens infection.
+Place a leaf from the 3-4-week old plants in a petri dish.
+Using a scalpel exclude the petiole and make transverse cuts (1-3 depending on the leaf size) from the centre of the leaf to the edges avoiding cutting them off (Figure 2B).

-Immediately place the leaf floating on 10 mL of fresh and sterile 2 MS liquid media in a petri dish with the abaxial side up and close the plate.
-Repeat the step with as many leaves as can be accommodated in the petri dish.
+Immediately place the leaf floating on 10 mL of fresh 2 MS liquid media in a petri dish with the abaxial side up and close the plate.
+Repeat the step accommodating up to 15 leaves for cv.
+Désirée and 25 leaves for ssp. andigena (depending on the leaf size).

-Add 80 µL of 0.8 UA A. tumefaciens culture to the plate with the leaves and homogenise the plate manually for 1 min to distribute the bacterial solution.
+Immediately add 80 µL of A. tumefaciens culture at OD600 = 0.8 in the liquid media and homogenise the plate manually for 1 min to distribute the bacterial solution.

-Carefully seal with laboratory sealing film, cover with aluminium foil and incubate for 2 days in a dark chamber at 24 °C to let the infection occur.
-Caution: Do not leave the wounded leaves for a long time without A. tumefaciens since it can heal before the infection and then the transformation of the plants will not take place.
+Carefully seal with sealing film, cover with aluminium foil and incubate for 2 days in a dark chamber at 24 °C to let the transformation occur.